I walk for several more hours.

 I immediately make for that new stairway.

 As I take my first, limping step, my foot bumps into one of the stones knocked loose from the wall a few seconds ago.
-I glance down reflexively, then clench my teeth and stoop down to pick it up, keeping my left arm pressed against my chest, my ribs constantly sending pulses of blistering pain through my abdomen.
+I glance down reflexively, then clench my teeth and stoop down to pick it up, keeping my left arm pressed against my chest, my ribs continually sending pulses of blistering pain through my abdomen.
 I take the fallen stone in hand and straighten up.
 It’s long and thin and sharp.
 Not an adequate weapon to kill demons, by any means, but better than nothing.

 I continue toward the stairs.